woodpecker-ci/woodpecker/docs/docs/30-administration/75-addons/00-overview.md

 # Addons

 :::warning
 Addons are still experimental.
-They implementation can change and break at any time.
+Their implementation can change and break at any time.
 :::

 To adapt Woodpecker to your needs beyond the [configuration](../10-server-config.md), Woodpecker has its own **addon** system, built ontop of [Go's internal plugin system](https://go.dev/pkg/plugin).